etienne-martin/express-aggressive-cache/README.md

 ## Redis Store

-It is recommended to configure redis with a `allkeys-lru` eviction policy to prevent random keys from being evicted while serving responses.
+It is recommended that redis be configured with a `allkeys-lru` eviction policy to prevent random keys from being deleted while serving responses.

-Note: performance will be impacted when caching large responses like files and images.
-We do not recommend caching anything above 5mb.
+Note: performance will be impacted when caching large responses like files and images. **We do not recommend caching anything above 5mb.**

 #### `client`